 Treatment of Gestational Trophoblastic Disease

-When future fertility is not a concern, hysterectomy is indicated which removes the risk of local recurrence.
-Unfortunately, hysterectomy does not prevent metastatic disease and early diagnosis is essential to prevent metastasis.
+When future fertility is not a concern, a hysterectomy is indicated which removes the risk of local recurrence.
+Unfortunately, a hysterectomy does not prevent metastatic disease and early diagnosis is essential to prevent metastasis.

 Suction curettage is indicated when fertility preservation is desired by the patient.
-After suction, sharp curettage where the uterine inner cavity is scrapped is indicated to ensure complete removal of the tumor.
+After suction, sharp curettage where the uterine inner cavity is scraped is indicated to ensure complete removal of the tumor.

 Furthermore, intravenous oxytocin is indicated to facilitate uterine contraction which lowers the risk of uterine bleeding even more.
 Women who are Rh-negative should receive Rh immune globulin.

-Gestational trophoblastic neoplasia (GTN) is encountered in up to 28% of the patients with complete moles after evacuation.
+Gestational Trophoblastic Neoplasia (GTN) is encountered in up to 28% of the patients with complete moles after evacuation.
 The prediction of the risk of developing GTN is dependent on an hCG level that is above 100,000, presence of theca lutein cysts in the ovaries, and severe uterine enlargement.
-Accordingly, after evacuation, patients should be followed with weekly hCG assessment until hCG is normalized in three consecutive measurements.
+Accordingly, after evacuation, patients should be followed up with a weekly hCG assessment until hCG is normalized in three consecutive measurements.

-During follow-up, oral contraceptive pills are described to prevent pregnancy which can confuse the hCG results even more.
-Patients who do not have an improvement, decrease in their hCG for a while are candidates for chemotherapy.
+During the follow-up, oral contraceptive pills are described to prevent pregnancy which can confuse the hCG results even more.
+Patients, who do not have an improvement, decrease in their hCG for a while, are candidates for chemotherapy.

-The risk of stillbirths, ectopic pregnancy, and premature deliveries is not markedly affected by previous history of GTD.
+The risk of stillbirths, ectopic pregnancy and premature deliveries is not markedly affected by a previous history of GTD.
 Alive births after molar pregnancy range between 68% to 75% of total pregnancies.